simonjoom/react-app-mobx-ultimateversion/README.md

 # Ultimate boilerplate react-app-mobx with mutilanguage/multidomain support

-This boilerplate is created in aim to help you to create multi-langue website.
+This boilerplate created in order to help developper to create multi-language react website with material-ui support.
 We did a version fully working with server side rendering,
 But we decided to start from single page application instead, will be easier to maintain!
 And we will use https://prerender.io/ to prerender and cache our we-site for google SEO